 You now don’t have to keep just one breed of chicken in your homestead.
 The good thing is, most of these breeds get along with each other, and you’ll be able to harvest much more colorful eggs from the flock.

 However, it would be best to consider factors like climate, egg production, temperament, egg color, or if it is a fancy breed before deciding to keep a breed.
-The good thing is, the eggs and the chicken come in various colors – no need of dyeing!
+The good thing is the eggs and the chicken come in various colors!

 Featured Image Credit: KRiemer, Pixabay